-- 1. The SC-300 (Figure 1) runs on two standard AA batteries (alkaline cells recommended).
+- 1. The SC-300 (See Figure 1) runs on two standard AA batteries (alkaline cells recommended).
 To insert the batteries, open the battery housing on the bottom of the back of the unit by removing the two screws and gently prying off the lid.
 Install the batteries, then close the housing.
 If desired, you can prop the unit up using its folding stand. - 2.
 Low Battery Detection: When the battery level is getting low, the instrument shows a low battery icon on the upper left side of the display but continues to operate without impairment of any function.
 Replace the batteries as soon as practicable.
 When the battery level drops too far, the instrument does not operate.
 It rapidly flashes the low battery icon for 3.0 seconds, beeps and shuts itself off. - 3.
 Auto Shut-off: The SC-300 shuts off after 30 minutes.
 If this happens unexpectedly, just press the POWER button to resume from where you were. - 4.
 Electrodes: When directed to do so, attach the desired electrode (SO2 or pH, Figures 2 & 3) via the proper connector protruding from the top (on earlier model SC-300s, there is just a single connector for both electrodes).
-Be sure to secure the electrode plug to the BNC connector to ensure proper function.
+Your electrodes and/or instrument may have different connectors than what is shown in the figures below.
+Be sure to secure the electrode plug to the BNC connector to insure proper function.